pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 ## Install Node.Js using NVM

-There are a number of different ways you can install Node.Js on your system.
-However, one of the most popular is *nvm.* NVM stands for Node.Js Version Manager.
-It allows us to quickly install and use different versions of node in our computer.
+There are a number of different ways you can install Node.js on your system.
+However, one of the most popular is *nvm.* NVM stands for Node Version Manager.
+It allows us to quickly install and use different versions of Node.js in our computer.

 Even if you only need a single version of Node.js right now, we still recommend using **nvm**.
 Because in future it will give you the flexibility to switch to another versions, depending on the requirements of your project, with minimal hassle.